Logo

 How to Start a Business in Dubai as a Foreigner?

-The first step in business setup in Dubai is to decide the location of company suitable for your business.
-You can start a company in Dubai mainland or any of the freezones in Dubai.
-If you want to set up a company in Dubai mainland, then a UAE national will own majority (51%) of the shares in the company according to the rules.
+The first step in business setup in Dubai is to decide on a suitable location for your business.
+You can start a company in Dubai mainland or any of the free zones in Dubai.
+If you want to set up a company in Dubai mainland, then a UAE national will own the majority (51%) of the shares in the company according to the rules.
 Whereas forming a company in Dubai free zones will give you complete ownership of the company.

 Let us go through the procedure of registering your business in Dubai step-by-step.

 Your business type will determine the kind of license you require.
-Whether it’s commercial, professional, or industrial license, these will define the basis of your operations.
+Whether it’s a commercial, professional, or industrial license, these will define the basis of your operations.
 The Department of Economic Development (DED) in Dubai has a list of over 2100 activities that you can choose from.
+Check out how to start a Dubai Import and Export Company or oil trading company in Dubai

 Instead of a free zone, if you are choosing Dubai mainland as your ideal location, then you need to find a local sponsor who will hold the majority interest in your company and can therefore, potentially control the business.

 Before heading to the last step of the journey of registration of your business, make sure your type of business does not require any additional approvals.
 Once everything is done, you just have to submit all the documents with an application form and process all the payments.
 You have to pay for your trade license within 30 days of receiving a payment voucher.
-In case of non payment for six months, the transaction is automatically cancelled.
+In case of non-payment for six months, the transaction is automatically cancelled.
+Learn about how to get an ecommerce license

-If you have successfully read the blog and noted down all the points, it should be obvious that the best thing to do ahead of opening a business in Dubai is to research, research, and research.
-Overall, however, the UAE is proving an increasingly enticing place to set up a business.
-If you are still skeptical, we at Business Setup Worldwide can help you with it.
-Ask as many questions up front and you’ll be left with far few – if any – nasty surprises once your doors are open.
+If you are sceptical about addressing banking needs, we at Business Setup Worldwide can help you with it.
+Ask as many questions up front and you’ll be left with far fewer – if any – nasty surprises once your doors are open.
 Contact us today- we’d be glad to assist you.